cousins.

 15 | Stellar’s Sea Cow

 As adults, these grew up to 9 meters (30 feet) long and may have weighed as much as 11 tons.
-Within 27 years of their discovery by Europeans the creature was reported hunted to extinction.
+Within 27 years of their discovery by Europeans, the creature was reported hunted to extinction.
 In 1962, the crew of the Russian whaling ship Buran reported a group of marine mammals with short trunks grazing on seaweed in shallows off Kamchatka in the Gulf of Anadyr.
 The crew reported seeing six animals ranging from 6 to 8 meters (20 to 26 feet).
-There are also alleged sightings by local fishermen in the Kuril Islands and around the Kamchatka and Chukchi peninsulas.
+In addition, there are alleged sightings by local fishermen in the Kuril Islands and around the Kamchatka and Chukchi peninsulas.
+Shh.

 craft >